Countdown123/RAG_Chatbot/README.md

 "RetrieveR is an AI-powered document analysis service that transforms unstructured data into actionable insights through intelligent, real-time interactions."

 ## 📄 Description
 RetrieveR is a document analysis service that leverages AI technology to analyze user-uploaded documents and provide accurate answers.
-It supports various formats of unstructured data, such as meeting minutes, business Excel files, and CSV files.
-Through artificial intelligence, it understands the content of the documents and automatically extracts relevant information.
+It supports various types of unstructured data, such as meeting minutes, business Excel files, and CSV files.
+Based on the uploaded files, it offers a chatbot-style interaction that allows users to ask questions and retrieve the necessary information.
+By understanding the data within the files, users can quickly access the information they need in a conversational manner, making it easy to gain insights.

 ## ⏳ Development period
 2024.08.26 ~ 2024.10.18